RyanRizzoGithub/ArduinoSimonSays/README.md

 - Step 6: The game will continue to add one more move to the sequence, if you reach level 40 you will win the game, if you input an incorrect sequence, you will lose the game.
 - Step 7: After this, the game will restart

-Demos...
+DEMOS:
-  Start Tune & Gameplay demo
+- Start Tune & Gameplay demo
   https://youtube.com/shorts/y53MfwiIMWY

-   Loss demo
+- Loss demo
   https://youtube.com/shorts/3A3DxLtDG9g

-  Win Tune demo
+- Win Tune demo
   https://www.youtube.com/shorts/8TZJ934hJsE